metrorailings/OwlBlog/content/posts/week-3-insights.md

 Herbert has had a few crisp throws so far, but his offensive line is giving away to three-man pass rushes, of all things.

-Panthers defense have done some solid work feeling the beat of this new Chargers offense even after Justin Herbert started just one game.
+Panthers actually seem to have an affinity for the three-man defensive front.
+Interesting.
+They'll learn the hard way this is not a sustainable strategy.